Xpitfire/lighter/README.md

   * transforms
     - __init__.py
     - defaults.py
-  * writers
+  * __init__.py
-    - __init__.py
+  * README.md
-    - defaults.config.json
+  * LICENSE
-    - defaults.py
+  * setup.py
 ```

 Of course this is only a preset example and the projects can be structured at will.

-### Structure description
+### Modules description
-- collectibles: are used to gather metrics over multiple steps / epochs
+- collectible: are used to gather metrics over multiple steps / epochs
-- criterions: torch criterion classes
+- criterion: torch criterion classes
-- data_builders: data builder classes creating the data loaders
+- data_builder: data builder classes creating the data loaders
-- datasets: dataset used by the data builder
+- dataset: dataset used by the data builder
-- experiments: experiment logic files containing the main `run()`, `train()` and `eval()` methods
+- experiment: experiment logic files containing the main `run()`, `train()` and `eval()` methods
-- metrics: metrics used to measure performance
+- metric: metrics used to measure performance
-- modules: references all available modules
+- module: references all available modules
-- optimizers: optimizers used for performing the step
+- optimizer: optimizers used for performing the step
-- tests: contains the main testing sources for the project and mark the main entrance point
+- test: contains the main testing sources for the project and mark the main entrance point
-- transforms: data transforms are used by the datasets to reshape the data structures
+- transform: data transforms are used by the datasets to reshape the data structures
-- writers: tensorboard writers
+- writer: tensorboard writers

 ### TODOs